Schille/Schille.github.io/content/projects/campervan.md

 #### Webasto Fridge (Isotherm)
 I decided to buy a [compressor fridge from Webasto](https://www.webasto-comfort.com/en-uk/comfort-solutions/recreational-vehicle-comfort/fridges/).
 It provides a fridge and an integrated freezer with very low energy consumption.
 The noise level is very low, too.
 The fridge has proven itself in the endurance test.

+{{ resize_image(path="img/bob/bob_fridge.jpg", width=800, height=700, op="fill") }}

 ### The Seating Area

 ### The Slide-out Bed

 ### Webasto AirTop Heating and Control
+I decided to add the [Webasto Air Top 2000](https://www.webasto-comfort.com/en-uk/product-overview/product/show/air-top-2000-stc-3/) as an active heater for the living area to the van.

 ### The Roof
+The roof is equipped with a proper roof rack.
+It's black, flat and looks fantastic.
+I mounted two solar panels (together ~240 Wp) and two 140 liter alloy boxes for additional space.

+{{ slider(images=["img/bob/bob_roof1.jpg", "img/bob/bob_roof2.jpg", "img/bob/bob_roof3.jpg", "img/bob/bob_roof4.jpg"], width=800, height=400) }}

+### Onboard Water
+I installed two 75-liter water tanks in the trunk.
+One holds the fresh drining water, the other one stores the waste water.
+They are installed in the car so that the water does not freeze in winter.
+There is a water pump with 3.8 bar pressure which allows convenient water extraction and is fun when showering outdoors.
+The water reserve is enough for about three days with moderate water usage (normal cooking, cleaning dishes, washing) and even longer with a restrictive water consumption.
+The sensors constantly report the filling levels.

+{{ resize_image(path="img/bob/bob_water.jpg", width=800, height=700, op="fill") }}